quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part03_The_10-armed_Te.md

 #### Experiment for Nonstationary Problems

-Background context: To demonstrate the difficulties that sample-average methods have with nonstationary problems, an experiment can be conducted using a modified 10-armed testbed where all \(q^*(a)\) start equal and then take independent random walks.
+Background context: To demonstrate the difficulties that sample-average methods have with nonstationary problems, an experiment can be conducted using a modified 10-armed testbed where all $q^*(a)$ start equal and then take independent random walks.

 :p How would you design an experiment to show difficulties of sample-average methods in nonstationary environments?
 ??x
 To demonstrate the difficulties of sample-average methods in nonstationary environments, follow these steps:

-1. **Modify the 10-armed testbed**: Start with all \(q^*(a)\) equal and then make them take independent random walks by adding a normally distributed increment with mean zero and standard deviation 0.01 at each step.
+1. **Modify the 10-armed testbed**: Start with all $q^*(a)$ equal and then make them take independent random walks by adding a normally distributed increment with mean zero and standard deviation 0.01 at each step.
 2. **Use different action-value methods**:
    - One method using sample averages, incrementally computed.
-   - Another method using a constant step-size parameter, \(\alpha = 0.1\).
+   - Another method using a constant step-size parameter,$\alpha = 0.1$.
-3. **Set parameters**: Use \(\epsilon = 0.1\) and run the experiment for 10,000 steps.
+3. **Set parameters**: Use $\epsilon = 0.1$ and run the experiment for 10,000 steps.
 4. **Prepare plots** similar to Figure 2.2 to compare performance.

 This setup will show how sample-average methods struggle with nonstationary environments compared to those using a constant step-size parameter.